Teoscar Hernández Player Props: Mariners vs. Nationals

-On Tuesday, Teoscar Hernandez (.538 slugging percentage in past 10 games, including three home runs) and the Seattle Mariners play the Washington Nationals, whose starting pitcher will be Jake Irvin.
-First pitch is at 9:40 PM ET.
+On Wednesday, Teoscar Hernandez (.256 batting average in his past 10 games, with three home runs, four walks and eight RBI) and the Seattle Mariners play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
+First pitch is at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Nationals.
+In his most recent game, he notched a home run while going 1-for-4 against the Nationals.

 Teoscar Hernández Game Info & Props vs. the Nationals